- Home

 To work as a childminder with children from birth to five in Reading you must also:

-• Complete a relevant training course such as Introduction to Childminding Practice
+- Complete a relevant training course such as Childminder Introductory Training

 What you need to know